Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Not only that, the quality is pretty close to as good as Becker’s as well.
 And in fact, their text explanations are maybe even better.
 The Gleim problem explanations provide much more detail than Becker’s and cover each answer choice thoroughly.

 This can be a good thing if you’re a detail oriented person, but I could also see it being a negative if you’re busy and don’t have tons of time for extensive problem reviews.
-Either way, we think this is a definite strength of the Gleim course.
+Either way, we think this is a definite strength of Gleim.

-This is 2x as many simulations as any other provider and roughly 3x as many as you get with Becker.
-And this is a very good thing, considering task-based simulations now make up 50% of the CPA exam.
+This is twice as many simulations as any other provider and roughly four times as many as you get with Becker.
+And this is a very good thing, considering task-based simulations now make up 50% of the exam.

 Not only do they offer a boatload of practice opportunities, but the quality of the Gleim simulations is also excellent.
 These task-based simulations really mirror the simulations you will see on exam day, right down to the testing format.